Save the Children has warned of an escalating refugee crisis in the border region between Sudan and South Sudan.

 'Hungry and terrified'

-Thousands of families are arriving at the camps each day "hungry and terrified after walking for days to reach safety", said Jon Cunliffe, Save the Children's South Sudan country director.
+camps each day "hungry and terrified after walking for days to reach

+"People are coming just as heavy rains make it virtually impossible to access these areas to provide aid.
 "The worst-case scenario is now a reality - we are witnessing a full-blown humanitarian crisis in one of the most remote places on earth."

 Since South Sudan seceded from the north last year, conflicts have erupted in two border states where communities traditionally allied to the south found themselves north of the border after independence.